Organ transplantation in Tamil Nadu: Hithendran Effect

 Another major stimulus for organ transplantation awareness in the state is said to be a particular incident in 2008 in which the physician parents of a 15-year-old motorcycle accident victim, donated their son's organs.
 On 20 September 2008, the youth named Hithendran had a motorcycle accident.
 He sustained several injuries and was declared brain dead after being admitted to Apollo Hospital in Teynampet.
 After not finding any improvement in his condition for three days, his parents decided to donate his organs.

 Hithendran's functioning organs, including heart, liver, kidney, corneas and bone marrow, were donated.
 A 9-year-old from Bangalore in need of heart was found in the city's Frontier Lifeline Hospital in Mogappair.
 The heart was harvested in a record time of 11 minutes.
 The surgeons, state, and city police coordinated to transport the heart swiftly.
 With traffic cleared and signals turned green, the 45-minute journey took only 11 minutes for the ambulance.
 After a successful transplant, the recipient of the heart lived for a year post-transplant.
 At least seven other people benefited from Hithendran's organ donations.

 This generated widespread attention and support for deceased organ donation in the state.
 People began to enquire about organ donation and brain death more after the incident, which became known as the 'Hithendran Effect'.
 A memorial service for Hithendran was arranged at the Raj Bhavan afterwards by the governor, Surjit Singh Barnala.
 A street in his hometown, Thirukalukumdram, was also named after him.

 TRANSTAN

 The Transplant Authority of Tamil Nadu was formed by the government on 12 December 2014 under the chairmanship of the chief minister of Tamil Nadu.
 This authority consists of 21 members, including the Minister for Health and Family Welfare and Minister of Finance.
 An executive committee manages the functions of the agency.
 The committee comprises the principal secretary to the Government of Tamil Nadu, Department of Health and Family Welfare.
-TRANSTAN coordinates the transplant activities and also overlooks the CTP.
+TRANSTAN coordinates the transplant activities and also oversees the CTP.
 The government also took steps to coordinate with non-profit organisations and private and public hospitals.